A-Hazzard/CelebFitLife/lib/utils/README.md

 3. **Error handling**: Include appropriate error handling.
 4. **Documentation**: Document all utilities with JSDoc comments.
 5. **Testing**: Write unit tests for utilities when possible.
+6. **Performance**: Consider memoization for expensive operations.
+7. **Browser Compatibility**: Ensure utilities work across all supported browsers.
+8. **Avoid Side Effects**: Utilities should generally avoid side effects, with clear documentation when they do have them.

 ## Adding New Utilities